• 800-644-5505

 Hyacinths can certainly be grown in Canada!
 However, in parts of the north, they'll need to be lifted in winter.
 Most hyacinths are hardy to Zone 4, or possibly Zone 3.
 That means that they can stay in the ground in those zones, even over the deepest freeze of winter.
 In Zone 3, mulch over your bulbs heavily to help mitigate any frost damage.

-Do you need to lift hyacinth bulbs?
 If you're gardening in Zone 1 or 2, or if your hyacinths are only hardy to a zone warmer than yours, the answer is yes!
 After the bulbs have bloomed and died back, leave the foliage on the plant until the leaves die back naturally.
 Then, trim foliage down and allow the bulb to rest over summer in its dormant state.
 Before the ground freezes, lift the bulbs using a spade or shovel.
-Allow the bulbs to cure for two days, laying them on carboard or paper in a cool and dry location within plenty of airflow between the bulbs.
+Allow the bulbs to cure for two days, laying them on cardboard or paper in a cool and dry location within plenty of airflow between the bulbs.
 After they've cured, store your bulbs in a cool, dry location, in plastic or mesh bags.
 Refrigerate them or keep them in cold storage for three months before replanting.

 Back to top